Change Theories: A Teacher's GuideSecondary students aged 12-14 in maroon sweatshirts discuss change theories in an interactive modern classroom

 How do teachers use Lewin's change model in schools?

-Teachers implement Lewin's model by following the three stages of unfreezing, changing, and refreezing.
-They start by creating an urgent reason for change to prepare the team, then introduce new teaching strategies through training and support.
-Finally, they embed these new habits into the daily school routine to ensure the improvements become permanent rather than temporary.
+Lewin's (1951) model has three stages: unfreezing, changing, and refreezing.
+Teachers create urgency for change to prepare the team.
+They then introduce new strategies with training (Lewin, 1951).
+Finally, teachers embed new habits to make improvements permanent (Lewin, 1951).

 What are the benefits of using change models for school improvement?